 Let us make some selections in the app to get an understanding of the different states.
 But first, go to the sheet Product Details.
 In the top right corner, click and select the sheet Product Details.

-You will compare the sales of a few different product types in
+You will compare the sales of a few different product types in Germany and Japan during 2012.

 Do the following: